Nangal Rajawatan: Geography

 Nangal Rajawatan Tehsil is in Dausa district in the state of Rajasthan, India.
 The town of Nangal Rajawatan is located 16 km south of the district headquarters of Dausa, and is 18 km from Dausa via NH11 A. It is 63 km from Rajasthan's capital of Jaipur.

 Demographics

 According to the 2011 census, Nangal Rajawatan Tehsil had a population of 22,839.
 Its literacy rate was higher than the state average, 69.72% compared to 66.11% for Rajasthan as a whole.
 Male literacy was 83.95% while the female literacy rate was 54.32%.
 The population of children aged 0–6 was 16.27% of the total population of the tehsil.
 The sex ratio was 911, which is lower than Rajasthan state average of 928.
 Child Sex Ratio for the Nangal Rajawatan as per census is 841, lower than Rajasthan average of 888.

 Administration

 Nangal Rajawatan became a tehsil by notification of the Government of Rajasthan on 31 May 2012.
-As per the Constitution of India and the Panchyati Raaj Act, Nangal Rajawatan Tehsil is administrated by a sarpanch (village head) who is elected to represent the village.
+As per the Constitution of India and the Panchyati Raj Act, Nangal Rajawatan Tehsil is administrated by a sarpanch (village head) who is elected to represent the village.
 The tehsil includes 256 villages.